KSP-KOS/KOS/_sources/structures/misc/time.txt

 kOS programs run however fast your computer's animation rate will allow, which can flow and change from one moment to the next depending on load.
 However, the physics of the universe get updated at a fixed rate according to your game settings (the default, as of KSP 0.25, is 25 physics updates per second)

-You can use the TIME special variable to detect whether or not a real physics 'tic' has occurred yet, which can be important for scripts that need to take measurements from the simulated universe.
-If no physics tic has occurred, then TIME will still be exactly the same value.
+You can use the :global:`TIME` special variable to detect whether or not a real physics 'tic' has occurred yet, which can be important for scripts that need to take measurements from the simulated universe.
+If no physics tic has occurred, then :global:`TIME` will still be exactly the same value.

 .. warning::